 The Educator Training Program (ETP) within the Graduate School offers students and postdoctoral fellows formal training in educational theory and practice through two courses: Teaching in Higher Education (ID 715) and Teaching Practicum (ID 716).
 During these two courses, students will study the theories behind successful learning, teaching, and evaluation as they pertain to being an effective educator, as well as put these theories into practice under the mentorship of an experienced educator.
 Learn more about the Educator Training Program here.

-The School of Graduate Studies in the Health Sciences (SGSHS) Trainee Travel Program will provide up to $1,500 per academic year for PhD trainees who are presenting their research at a conference.
+The School of Graduate Studies in the Health Sciences (SGSHS) Trainee Travel Program will provide up to $1,500 per academic year for PhD trainees who are presenting their research at one conference.
 Moreover, graduate students who are awarded an individual extramural fellowship grant are also eligible to receive an additional travel stipend of $1,500 to present their research findings at a national meetings.
-Click on the link below to complete a Travel Request.
+The Travel Spend Authorization Form (linked below) must be completed at least two weeks prior to travel for review and approval.

 The Graduate School also supports the Professional Skills Travel Program.
 This program provides up to $1,500 per academic calendar year for PhD graduate students who have passed their qualifying exam and have been admitted to candidacy.
 The student will be allowed to attend one workshop, review course, etc., per academic year.
-This workshop, review course, etc.m cannot be in conjunction with a scientific meeting.
+This workshop, review course, etc., cannot be in conjunction with a scientific meeting.
 Prior to completing a Travel Request form for the Professional Skills Travel Program, a student must submit a Professional Skills Travel Program Request Form.
 If the form is approved by the Dean of the Graduate School, the student will then complete a Travel Request form with the documentation attached and submit it to the Graduate School.
-Click on the link below to complete a Professional Skills Travel Program Request Form.
+The Professional Skills Travel Program Request Form (linked below) must be completed at least two weeks prior to travel for review and approval.